MaridiTeja/Moveable-boxes/README.md

 This project was created with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4 with Node Version 12.16.1.

 ## Development server
-Make sure that the Angular CLI Matches
+Make sure that the Angular CLI Matches.<br/>
-Clone the GIT Repository `https://github.com/MaridiTeja/Moveable-boxes.git` then Run `npm install` to install all the modules Run `ng serve` or `npm start` for a dev server.
+Clone the GIT Repository `https://github.com/MaridiTeja/Moveable-boxes.git` then Run `npm install` to install all the modules.<br/>
+Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Or